DMACC welcomes service animals onto all campuses.

 What if I have an allergy that is animal related or I am afraid of dogs but have a service dog in my class?

 Contact the Disability Services Coordinator at (515) 964-6857

 What other information is available regarding service animals?

 Other information about the ADA and services animals is available at

 In addition, some service animals may be part of the Paws & Effect Program for returning Veterans.
-More information on this program is available at:

 If you have further questions or questions about a service animal on campus contact: